-St John's C of E VA First School pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2022;)
+St John's CEVA First School pays full regard to the safer recruitment practices detailed in 'Keeping Children Safe in Education' (2023)

 - This includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
-References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - Applicants must provide an application form and Curriculum Vitae will not be accepted as a stand-alone. - As a setting we will consider online searches as part of our due diligence checks on short listed candidates. - All recruitment materials will include reference to St John's C of E VA First School's commitment to safeguarding and promoting the wellbeing of learners.
+References are always obtained, scrutinised and concerns resolved satisfactorily before appointment is confirmed. - It also includes undertaking appropriate checks through the Disclosure and Barring Service (DBS), the barred list checks and prohibition checks (and overseas checks if appropriate), dependent on the role and duties performed, including regulated and non-regulated activity. - Applicants must provide an application form and Curriculum Vitae will not be accepted as a stand-alone. - As a setting we will conduct online searches as part of our due diligence checks on short listed candidates and inform them of this. - All recruitment materials will include reference to St John's CEVA First School's commitment to safeguarding and promoting the wellbeing of learners.

-1.8.2 - Use of Reasonable Force
+1.8.2 - Use of reasonable force